stephanme/pv-control/README.md

 CONFIG is a json with 'meter', 'wallbox', 'car' and 'controller' configuration structures.
 The config parameters depend on the METER, WALLBOX and CAR type.
 See the corresponding ...Config data classes in the source files `meter.py`, `wallbox.py`, `car.py` and `chargecontroller.py`.

-Examle k8s yamls for deploying pv-control:
+Example k8s yamls for deploying pv-control:
 - https://github.com/stephanme/pv-control/blob/main/pvcontrol.yaml
 - https://github.com/stephanme/pv-monitoring/blob/main/pvcontrol/pvcontrol.yaml